-Demand for industrial real estate grew by 24 percent in the last semester of 2012 compared to the first half of the year, and the upward trend will continue, says CBRE.
+Demand for industrial real estate grew by 24 percent in the last semester of 2012 compared to the first half year and the upward trend will continue, says CBRE.

-Bucharest’s industrial space take-up rose by 40 percent in the last half of 2012 compared to the first half of the year, while the industrial stock grew by 2 percent, reaching a total of 980,000 sqm, according to a CBRE report on the local industrial market in the last semester of 2012.
+Bucharest’s industrial space take-up went up by 40 percent in the last half of 2012 compared to the first part of the year, while the industrial stock grew by 2 percent reaching a total of 980,000 sqm, according to a CBRE report on the local industrial market in the last semester of 2012.

-“The industrial sector posted a 3.1 turnover increase last year compared to 2011 and generated a quarter of Romania’s GDP which goes to show increasing interest in this sector.
-This is why this year, given the political and economic stability, we expect developers to resume industrial park projects which have been postponed for several years,” said Marian Orzu, head of the industrial department at CBRE Romania.
+“The industry sector represented last year a 3.1 turnover increase compared to 2011 and generated a quarter out of Romania’s GDP which comes to show a growing increased interest for this sector.
+This is why this year, given the political and economic stability, we expect developers to resume industrial park projects which have been postponed for several years,” said Marian Orzu, head of industrial department CBRE Romania.

-In 2013, tenants will mainly look to build-to-suit projects in buildings which are optimized for their specific activities and a stable rental market will allow tenants from low-performing spaces to move into class A ones, he added.
+In 2013, tenants will mainly look to build-to-suit projects in buildings which are optimized for their specific activities and a stabile rent market will allow tenants from low performing spaces to move into class A one, he added.

-Jones Lang LaSalle Romania estimates the modern industrial stock in Romania will reach 1.8 million sqm, as of Q4 2012, with up to 55 percent of the stock located in Bucharest’s industrial hubs.
-In Romania, over the whole of 2012, the modern industrial supply increased by approximately 130,000 sqm (including all types of industrial premises such as speculative, built-to-suit, pre-let and owner-occupied units).
+Jones Lang LaSalle Romania estimates the modern industrial stock in Romania to reach 1.8 million sqm, as of Q4 2012, with up to 55 percent of the stock located in Bucharest’s industrial hubs.
+In Romania for the full year 2012, the modern industrial supply increased by approximately 130,000 sqm (including all types of industrial premises such as speculative, built-to-suit, pre-let and owner-occupied units).

-The major built-to-suit and owner-occupied industrial premises delivered in the last quarter of 2012 include the 20,000-sqm built-to-suit unit occupied by DSV in Bucharest West, the Lufkin Industries Oil Field Division owner-occupied facility within Ploiesti West Park of approximately 35,000 sqm (in three main buildings), as well as the 16,000-sqm built-to-suit unit occupied by Schlumberger in Ploiesti West Park, according Jones Lang LaSalle Romania data.
+The most important representative built-to-suit and owner-occupied industrial premises which were delivered in the last quarter of 2012 include the 20,000 sqm built-to-suit unit occupied by DSV in Bucharest West, the Lufkin Industries Oil Field Division owner-occupied facility within Ploiesti West Park of approx. 35,000 sqm (in 3 main buildings), as well as the built-to-suit unit occupied by Schlumberger in Ploiesti West Park of 16,000 sqm, according Jones Lang LaSalle Romania data.

-Another 144,000 sqm could be delivered this year and next outside Bucharest, according to CBRE representatives.
-An additional 77,000 sqm remains in the planning phase due to lack of financing.
+Another 144,000 sqm could be delivered in this year and the following one outside Bucharest, according to CBRE representatives.
+Some additional 77,000 sqm remain in planning phase due to lack of financing.